Logiqx/gpx-ideas/docs/extensions/examples/README.md

 ### Example Usage

+There are a huge number of [activities](../../landscape/activities.md) that benefit from the use of GPS / GNSS receivers.

-The examples below are to illustrate how different activities might use common extensions.
+The examples below are small in number but illustrate how a variety of activities might use a shared collection of common extensions.

 Further details and XML examples are available for each activity by clicking the links.